BIGJRA/BIGJRA.github.io/rejuv.md

 -   Yveltal, Level 100. @ Soul Stone.
     -   Decimation

-This is one of those ‘impossible' RPG battles.
+This is one of those 'impossible' RPG battles.
 Ultimately, you're supposed to lose this one obviously, but if you're crafty, the game will acknowledge your victory should you manage to succeed with +1 Karma.